-What's New in Transports and Interfaces: Siebel Enterprise Application Integration, Version 8.0, Rev. B
+What's New in Transports and Interfaces: Siebel Enterprise Application Integration, Version 8.1/8.2, Rev. A

-Table 2 lists changes described in this version of the documentation to support release 8.0 of the software.
+Table 2 lists the changes described in this version of the documentation to support this release of the software.

 Table 2.
-New Product Features in Transports and Interfaces: Siebel Enterprise Application Integration, Version 8.0, Rev. B
+New Product Features in Transports and Interfaces: Siebel Enterprise Application Integration, Version 8.1/8.2, Rev. A